The family signature theorem

 \subsection{Multiplicativity of the signature}

 Normal $L$-theory $\LL^n(\bZ)$ fits into a fibration sequence

-where the first map is the forgetful map from quadratic to symmetric $L$-theory.
+where the first map encodes the forgetful map from quadratic to symmetric $L$-theory.
 Its homotopy groups are therefore

-It is in fact ring spectrum and $\LL^s(\bZ) \to \LL^n(\bZ)$ is a ring map; as it is 2-local, it follows as in Section \ref{sec:LThyBG} that $\LL^n(\bZ)$ is an Eilenberg--MacLane spectrum.
+It is in fact a ring spectrum and $\LL^s(\bZ) \to \LL^n(\bZ)$ is a ring map, which may be seen by tracing through the definitions in \cite[p.\ 384]{RanickiPreprint}; as it is 2-local, it follows as in Section \ref{sec:LThyBG} that $\LL^n(\bZ)$ is an Eilenberg--MacLane spectrum.
 Taylor and Williams produce specific maps

 and $\Sigma k : \LL^n(\bZ) \to \bigoplus_{k \in \bZ} \H\bZ/2[4k+2]$ exhibiting it as an Eilenberg--MacLane spectrum, whose precompositions with $\LL^s(\bZ) \to \LL^n(\bZ)$ are $L \mod 8$, $r$, and 0 respectively.